 In AES-128 encryption, a key of 128-bit length is used to encrypt or decrypt a specific chain/block of messages.
 In this encryption, 128 bits of plain text are treated as 16 bytes, divided into four columns and four rows, which form a matrix.
 It has around the size of 10 numerics.

 In AES-192 encryption, a key of 192-bit length is used to encrypt or decrypt a specific chain/block of messages.
-In this encryption, 128 bits of plain text are treated as 24 bytes.
-It has around the size of 12
+This encryption treats 128 bits of plain text as 24 bytes.
+It has around the size 12.

 In AES-256 encryption, a key of 1256-bit length is used to encrypt or decrypt a particular chain/block of messages.
-In this encryption, 128 bits of plain text are treated as 32 bytes.
-It has around the size of 14
+This encryption treats 128 bits of plain text as 32 bytes.
+It has around the size of 14.

 Every round of AES has four strategies: